AllenCellModeling/cookiecutter-pypackage/README.md

 ## Suggested Git Branch Strategy
 1. `master` is for the most up-to-date development, very rarely should you directly commit to this branch.
+GitHub Actions will run on every push and on a CRON to this branch but still recommended to commit to your development branches and make pull requests to master.
 2. `stable` is for releases only.
-When you want to release your project on PyPI, simple make a PR from `master` to `stable`, this template will handle the rest.
+When you want to release your project on PyPI, simply make a PR from `master` to `stable`, this template will handle the rest as long as you have added your PyPI information described in the above **Optional Steps** section.
-3. Your day to day work should exist on branches separate from `master`.
-Even if it is just yourself working on the repository, make a PR from your working branch to `master` so that you get GitHub actions to run tests, linting, and code coverage checks.
+3. Your day-to-day work should exist on branches separate from `master`.
+Even if it is just yourself working on the repository, make a PR from your working branch to `master` so that you can ensure your commits don't break the development head.
+GitHub Actions will run on every push to any branch or any pull request from any branch to any other branch.

 **Original repo:** https://github.com/audreyr/cookiecutter-pypackage/